How To Host Thanksgiving Dinner

 Shopping Day – Purchase perishable items such as salad greens, fresh breads, or seafood.

-Clean and dry salad greens, and store in a resealable plastic bag.
+Salad Greens – Clean and dry salad greens, and store in re-sealable plastic bag.

 Thanksgiving Dinner Day:

 9:30 a.m. – Remove the turkey from the refrigerator, allowing it to sit for 90 minutes to 2 hours at room temperature.
 Depending on the size of your turkey, you are going to need to start working on it about 5 to 7 hours before dinner is served.
 Make sure that you take the giblets and neck out of the inside of the turkey.
 Rinse the turkey in cool water, pat dry, season, and dress it according to your taste and traditions.